 - Guest Speaker: Wallace J Nichols, author of Blue Mind

 - The power of storytelling: how we are Heartwired to love the ocean

 - How the ocean impacts our lives

-- Advocating for a healthy ocean
+- Advocating for a healthy ocean and watersheds

 - Inland Ocean Ambassador Graduation Ceremony

 - Inland Ocean Network and next steps as an Ambassador

 Meet the Speakers